U.S. ADVERTISING AND MARKETING EXECUTIVES REVEAL HIRING PLANS

 About The Creative Group

 The Creative Group specializes in placing a range of highly skilled interactive, design, marketing, advertising and public relations professionals with a variety of firms on a project and full-time basis.
-More information, including online job-hunting services and candidate portfolios, can be found at creativegroup.com.
-Gain insights into the latest hiring and salary trends in the creative and marketing fields at creativegroup.com/salarycenter.
+More resources, including online job-hunting services, candidate portfolios and TCG's blog, can be found at creativegroup.com.
+Gain insights into the latest hiring and salary trends in the creative and marketing fields at creativegroup.com/salary-center.